calcuis/gguf-connector/README.md

 ```
 ggc k8
 ```
-Opt a model file in the current directory (see example [here](https://huggingface.co/calcuis/kontext-gguf))
+Opt a model file in the current directory to interact with (see example [here](https://huggingface.co/calcuis/kontext-gguf))
 ### Menu
 Enter the main menu for selecting a connector or getting pre-trained trial model(s).
 ```